-A kayak or paddle board can be a great way to explore the beauty of the Dry Tortugas.
-As you can paddle you can look down through clear water at the diverse marine life that makes the seagrass beds and coral reefs their home.
+As you paddle, you can look down through clear water at the diverse marine life that makes the seagrass beds and coral reefs their home.

 Loggerhead Key is 3 miles to the west of Garden Key and can take several hours to paddle round trip.
 Loggerhead is the largest island in the park and offers great snorkeling and nearby empty beaches.
 This trip involves crossing deep, open water with very strong currents.

 Important Tips and Regulations

 A boating permit is required for all vessels in the park, including kayaks.
 Please meet with park staff at park headquarters in Fort Jefferson to complete this free permit.